The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 The Christmas Markets along the Alsace Wine Route

-The Christmas Markets are a real institution and are deeply rooted in Alsatian tradition.
-When the time of Advent arrives in Alsace, cities and villages are decorated for the occasion.
+When Advent arrives in Alsace, cities and villages are decorated for the occasion.

-The streets are adorned with sparkling decorations, animated facades, and illuminated monuments.
-Pretty little wooden chalets are raised in the town centre of Riquewihr, Kaysersberg and Eguisheim.
 The stalls are individually decorated and illuminated to spread the enchanting atmosphere of the Alsatian villages.

 The Alsatian Christmas markets begin at Advent and finish shortly before Christmas.

-The authentic Christmas markets
+The Authentic Christmas markets

-A true Alsatian Christmas market displays the Christmas nativity scene and has a majestic illuminated Christmas tree in its centre.
-The fine aromas of mulled wine (with scents of cinnamon, orange and spices) and roasted chestnuts perfume the atmosphere.
-The craftsmen in the chalets offer authentic goods especially for the Christmas season: decorations for the Christmas tree, pottery decorations, blown glass, toys and chiselled wooden Christmas figures for the nativity, linen, floral art, and hampers containing foie gras, Christmas biscuits and gingerbread.
+The craftsmen in the chalets offer authentic goods, especially for the Christmas season: decorations for the Christmas tree, pottery decorations, blown glass, toys and chiselled wooden Christmas figures for the nativity, linen, floral art, and hampers containing foie gras, Christmas biscuits and gingerbread.

 Learn more about Christmas celebrations in Alsace on our page: Christmas in Alsace.